 But if we really want to understand the connected consumer, we have to realize that the connectivity created by social media is the setting and background against which every brand interaction and B2B marketing initiative takes place.

 In other words, social is the water in which all of us are swimming.

 So how does this apply to B2B customers?

 Well, brands and their internal stakeholders are connected consumers, too.
 Just like their B2C counterparts, B2B buyers use social media to research and influence their business-related purchases.
 They expect a streamlined, easy-to-navigate website and purchase process.
 And they want to be able to easily find the information they want, when they want it, without having to go through a sales representative.

 Now that you have a sense for who the connected consumer is and how they relate to B2B selling, it’s time to start crafting your content marketing strategy.

 Develop (and write down!) your B2B content marketing strategy

-The reason you need a strategy is simple: it’s much harder to execute effectively if you don’t have a written strategy.
+The reason you need a B2B content marketing strategy is simple: it’s much harder to execute effectively if you don’t have a written strategy.
 You don’t want to be one of the 60% of marketers who think their content marketing is not effective.